 With so much ugliness outside, I’ve decided to stay-in and re-watch some of the most beautiful and visually inspiring films — so much for my sweet revenge against Bollywood’s cheap commercialisation of what was once a joyous spring festival.
 Ha!

 My list of films, however, extend to include gems from Hollywood, World Cinema and TV shows.
 The nominees are …

 They say youth is wasted on the young.
 I think that applies specially to women, with so many of us losing precious years in our search for strength and sensuality.
-Which is why, while the world rushes towards the Millennials, I decided to look in the other direction for International Women’s Day (IWD); towards 13 fabulous women who actually know something about navigating the complex journey called Life, to get a fix on what womanhood and IWD means to them.
+Which is why, while the world rushes towards the Millennials, I decided to look in the other direction towards 13 fabulous women who actually know something about navigating the complex journey called Life, to get a fix on what womanhood and International Woman’s Day means to them.

 ‘When the face fits’ is an Italian way of saying ‘someone is comfortable in their skin’.
 I like the ‘face fits’ analogy; it has a wonderful symbolism of someone who’s found herself, let go of pretences, complexes and all that’s unnecessary.
 And it’s the best way to describe the achievers you’ll encounter on this page.
 All these women have been through their share (and then some) of highs and lows, and have emerged victorious in the most authentic version of themselves.

 Pour yourself a nice cuppa (or a stiff vodka) and read what they have to say.
-Sometimes, just sometimes, wisdom beats the rule about coming only ‘when there is little use for it’.
 Maybe you’ll agree with their views, and maybe you won’t.
 But that’s all right.
 As a wise man once said, ‘it is the mark of an educated mind to be able to entertain a thought without accepting it’.